jacquespillet/jacquespillet.github.io/SVGF.md

 To do that, we loop through all the neighbouring pixels, and take into account both the distance of the neighbourg pixel to the central one, and the change in intensity between the two.

-This means that pixels closer to the central pixel will usually have a higher weight, and pixels with similar internsities to the central pixel will also have a higher weight.
+This means that pixels closer to the central pixel will usually have a higher weight, and pixels with similar intensities to the central pixel will also have a higher weight.

 We therefore have to calculate a "spatial" and an "intensity" weight that we then multiply together to get the weight of a neighbour pixel.